We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 Cordell house is the brain child of Katie Nichols from Numen Development.
 Christopher Robertson, a local architect helped design the home and the results are just stunning!

-The home spans some 1500 square foot and contains two bedrooms, an office, playroom, kitchen and laundry room.
-There is also a 40 foot container located at the rear of the home which contains the guest-house!
+The home spans some 1,500 square feet and contains two bedrooms, an office, playroom, kitchen, and laundry room.
+There is also a 40-foot container located at the rear of the home which contains the guesthouse!

 © Jack Thompson